openstack/governance/reference/emerging-technology-and-inactive-projects.rst

 timeframe, TC will discuss with the team if more time is required for the project to meet the :doc:`new-projects-requirements` or will retire the project.

+The TC will monitor the existing projects at different stages of the development cycle and if any project becomes inactive due to lack of maintainers and is not able to do the mandatory activities then the project will be marked as inactive.
+We will try to detect and mark a project inactive in the early stage of the development cycle but it can happen at any phase of development cycle.

 An existing project should be reinstated as an active OpenStack project before the release milestone-2 of the cycle they entered the ``inactive`` state to become ``active`` again and to be released in that cycle.
 In the case where an